 Armando Romeo is the founder and CEO of eLearnSecurity.
 Prior to founding eLearnSecurity he has spent 5 years in web application security research with hundreds of vulnerability advisories released.
 Armando currently leads the R&D team and inspires new projects and new training activities.

-Davide Girardi is an instructor at eLearnSecurity with 9 years of experience in attacking and defending enterprise systems and networks.
+Davide Girardi has 9 years of experience in attacking and defending enterprise systems and networks.
 Davide has a strong technical background on network security and efficiency.
 Davide's research focuses on exploit development and advanced attacks.
 He is co-author of the Penetration Testing Student and author of many Hera Lab scenarios.
-Education: Davide holds a Master's Degree in Computer Engineering and Computer Science.

 Enroll now and get access to all of our material and labs!